danielgrzenda/tuh_eeg/Readme.md

 paper](https://arxiv.org/pdf/1903.03232.pdf).
 The data we are using for this comes from the TUH EEG corpus online.
 It can be found [here](https://www.isip.piconepress.com/projects/tuh_eeg/).
-The data directory is not sourced controled on Github, but notebook `00` in this repo will download it for you.
+The data directory is not sourced controled on Github, but see the [Getting Started](#getting-started) section for directions on how to download it.

+## Getting Started

+The first thing to do is build out the data directory.
+Be sure to check the free space on your computer, as the raw data requires ~56 GB.
+To download the data run `/nbs/00_get_data.ipynb`.
+Then to build the data dictionary used for exploring the raw data set and building out the image data set, run the `/nbs/01_data_dict.ipynb` notebook.

 ## Directory Structure

 * /nbs - all the notebook for exploring/building out the data pipeline